Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 **Final Takeaways**

-In this blog, we used probabalistic models to evaaltue the electoral prospects for the 2020 candidates.
-An analysis of the swing states affirms earlier blog's favoring biden using linear regression models, as biden seems like he will take the swing states, and thus stands a pole positon for the elections.
-OF course, polls are not the only metric for evalauting candidate, but based on my findings in previous blogs, stands as a good indicator for the upcoming election.
+In this blog, I used probabilistic models to evaluate the electoral prospects for the 2020 candidates.
+By calculating the Democratic candidate’s win margin, based on their average poll support, I was able to project that Biden would take the majority of the battleground state electoral votes, and thus stands a greater chance of winning the 2020 election.
+This analysis affirms previous model predictions based on linear regressions of average poll support.
+Of course, polls are not the only variable in predicting elections; future probabilistic models could consider incorporating other variables, like incumbency status and 2nd quarter GDP.